-The "RD" symbol may be assigned when there is a delay in reporting the grade beyond the control of the student.
+The "RD" symbol may be assigned when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
 The "RD" may be assigned by the Dean of Student Services only.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
+"RD" shall not be used in calculating grade-point averages.